KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 127.0.1.1   PLEX
 ```

 Exit the attached container simply by typing `exit`.
-For the next step, you should be your Turris as admin in your console.
+For the next step, you should be your Turris as an admin in your console.

-Reboot the LXC container from LuCI interface or execute this command:
+Reboot the LXC container from the LuCI interface or execute this command:

 ```bash
 lxc-stop -n PLEX -r